-IV.
-The European Parliament and the Council of member states closely resembles the structure of modern federal democracies in which the "legislature" consists of a directly elected chamber and an indirectly elected federal council.
+- A. The European Parliament and the Council of member states closely resembles the structure of modern federal democracies in which the "legislature" consists of a directly elected chamber and an indirectly elected federal council. - The Consolidated Version of the Treaty Establishing the European Community describes the architecture of the government of the EU.
+Articles 189-191 state that the representative European Parliament "shall be elected by direct universal suffrage."

-- i.
-The Consolidated Version of the Treaty Establishing the European Community describes the architecture of the government of the EU.
-Articles 189-191 state the representative European Parliament "shall be elected by direct universal suffrage - ii.
-Articles 202-203 state that the Council "shall consist of a representative of each!
-State at ministerial level, authorized to commit the government of that Member St - iii.
-The legislative procedures specified in the EU's present constitution are complex is clear that in many, perhaps most, policy areas both the Council and the Parliam have to agree about the policies adopted, although the balance of power currentl favors the Council over the Parliament. - A. The commission can be regarded as the cabinet or "the government" for present purposes. - i.
-The Commission clearly has significant autonomy, after its appointment, as is als of the cabinets of many parliamentary systems, but ultimately it remains controlle the Council and the member states. - ii.
+- ii.
+Articles 202-203 state that the Council "shall consist of a representative of each Member State at ministerial level, authorized to commit the government of that Member State." - iii.
+The legislative procedures specified in the EU's present constitution are complex, but it is clear that in many, perhaps most, policy areas both the Council and the Parliament have to agree about the policies adopted, although the balance of power currently favors the Council over the Parliament. - B. The commission can be regarded as the cabinet or "the government" for the present purposes. - i.
+The Commission clearly has significant autonomy, after its appointment, as is also true of the cabinets of many parliamentary systems, but ultimately it remains controlled by the Council and the member states. - ii.
 Its membership is selected jointly by the nations represented in the Council with consultation by the European Parliament (Article 214). - iii.
-The Council can determine the size of the Commission (Article 213) and commiss salaries (Article 210). - B. The representation of European nations established in both the Council a Parliament can be regarded as somewhat nondemocratic because some vointerests are given greater weight than others. - i.
+The Council can determine the size of the Commission (Article 213) and commission salaries (Article 210). - C. The representation of European nations established in both the Council and the Parliament can be regarded as somewhat nondemocratic because some voter's interests are given greater weight than others. - i.
 For example, Germany is arguably being underrepresented and Luxembourg substantially over represented.. - ii.
-This tends to be the case within all region-based forms of allocating representation insofar as the number of representatives (or votes by them) are constrained to be numbers. - C. Overall, however, it is clear that the regional governments (nation states considerable autonomy, and have the right to leave the EU is they wish.
+This tends to be the case within all region-based forms of allocating representation insofar as the number of representatives (or votes by them) are constrained to be whole numbers. - D. Overall, however, it is clear that the regional governments (nation states) have considerable autonomy, and have the right to leave the EU is they wish.

 The commission may subsequently submit a revised proposal, which the council alone may consider.
-Amendments of this proposal by the Commission require unanimous agreemen Council.
+Amendments of this proposal by the Commission require unanimous agreement by the Council.
 (A. 252[e]).

 Article 252 of the Consolidated Version of the Treaty Establishing the European Community states that: "Where reference in this Treaty to this Article for the adoption of an act, the following procedure shall apply: (a) The Council, acting by qualified majority on a proposal from the Commission and after obtaining the opinion of the European Parliament, shall adopt a common position. (b) The Council's common position shall be communicated to the European Parliament.
 The Council and the Commission shall inform the European Parliament fully of the reasons which lead the Council to adopt its common position and also of the Commission's position. ... (c) The European Parliament may within the period of three months by an absolute majority of its component Members, propose Amendments to the Council's common position.
-The European Parliament may also by the same majority reject the Council's common position, unanimity shall be required for the Council to act on a second reading."
+The European Parliament may also by the same majority reject the Council's common position. ...If the European Parliament has rejected the Council's common position, unanimity shall be required for the Council to act on a second reading."